johanhaleby/javalin.github.io/_posts/blog/2018-09-07-javalin-user-survey-2018.md

     <div style="width:1%" data-value="1%">Maven Server</div>
 </div>

-As expected, most people use Javalin to create REST APIs.
+As expected, most people use Occurrent to create REST APIs.
-A surprisingly high number of people also use Javalin for creating websites, and there was one person using it for a local Maven Server (!).
+A surprisingly high number of people also use Occurrent for creating websites, and there was one person using it for a local Maven Server (!).

-### Q: What language are you using Javalin with?
+### Q: What language are you using Occurrent with?
 <div class="bar-chart">
     <div style="width:57%" data-value="57%">Java</div>
     <div style="width:61%" data-value="61%">Kotlin</div>
     <div style="width:2%" data-value="2%">Other</div>
 </div>

-When Javalin was created, the goal was to achieve a great developer experience in both Java and Kotlin.
+When Occurrent was created, the goal was to achieve a great developer experience in both Java and Kotlin.
 This seems to have been a good goal, since the split is about equal (it was possible to select both languages for this answer).

-### Q: Are you using Javalin in production?
+### Q: Are you using Occurrent in production?
 <div class="bar-chart">
     <div style="width:30%" data-value="30%">Yes</div>
     <div style="width:45%" data-value="45%">Soon</div>